SDN Logo

 What was the most interesting question?

-Students said most interesting question asked at Virginia Commonwealth University Medical Center School of Medicine discussed a wide range of topics, including MMI scenarios, ethical dilemmas, personal experiences, and future healthcare challenges.
-The interview format may have been MMI, with respondents possibly under a nondisclosure agreement, while questions varied from hypothetical group project scenarios to personal reflections on failure, teamwork, high school experiences, and healthcare system reforms.
+Students said most interesting question asked at Virginia Commonwealth University Medical Center School of Medicine discussed MMI scenarios on problem solving, teamwork, ethical dilemmas, and personal experiences.
+The interview format may have been an MMI, as respondents mentioned scenarios and ethical questions, potentially subject to a nondisclosure agreement.

 What was the most difficult question?

-Students said most difficult question asked at Virginia Commonwealth University Medical Center School of Medicine discussed a mix of behavioral questions, ethical dilemmas, and hypothetical scenarios.
-Some respondents mentioned Multiple Mini Interview scenarios, indicating a structured format with potential nondisclosure agreements due to the nature of the questions.
+Students said most difficult question asked at Virginia Commonwealth University Medical Center School of Medicine discussed a variety of topics, with a mix of ethical dilemmas, personal reflections, and healthcare system inquiries.
+The interview format included Multiple Mini Interview (MMI) scenarios, suggesting a structured approach to assessing candidates, potentially under a nondisclosure agreement.

 How long was the interview?